 A movement pattern refers to the technical execution of a movement or exercise: how well you are moving, are you in the proper position at all times during the exercise; are the joints changing angles with the proper coordination.

 Recruitment patterns refer to the order and magnitude of the contraction of the muscles involved in the exercise.
 See, two people could have the same technical execution of a lift yet use a different recruitment strategy.
 For example, one might use the quads more to do a squat while the other one might rely more on glutes despite having a similar technique.

 Movement patterns are easy to fix but recruitment patterns are much harder to correct.
 It much easier to put the body in the right position than to change how much each muscle is contributing to an exercise, especially when you are not good at contracting the muscle you want to involve more in the lift.

-Isometrics are the best tool to work on changing the recruitment pattern/strategy used during the execution of a movement pattern, making these methods a very useful tool toward improving performance.
+Isometrics is the best tool to work on changing the recruitment pattern/strategy used during the execution of a movement pattern, making these methods a very useful tool for improving performance.

 With all that being said, let’s examine exactly how isometrics can be used the address the three objectives I just mentioned.

 Isometrics to increase strength

 Isometric exercises have some interesting properties when it comes to building strength.

 - You can recruit up to 10% more muscle fibers during a maximal isometric action than during a maximal concentric or eccentric one.
 Since fiber recruitment is one of the key neural factors affecting strength, frequent isometric training can program your nervous system to be more efficient at recruiting more fibers.
 Once that is done, you will become stronger in your regular lifting exercises even without adding muscle mass.